-In Torcello you will visit the oldest island of the Venetian lagoon, born between the V and VI centuries.
+In Torcello you will discover the oldest island of the Venetian lagoon, born between the V and VI centuries.
 This town has a great historical heritage, full of ornate buildings among which stand out its palaces, such as the ancient Throne of Attila.

 This picturesque town of no more than 4,000 inhabitants is famous for its cookies, its prized seafood, for having come to make the best lace in Europe, a tradition that dates back to the sixteenth century, and for its colorful fishermen's houses.
 Legend has it that the sailors painted each house in a different color to be able to distinguish them from their boats and in the distance during foggy days.

 Other interesting activities

 If you want to explore the history and art of the main monuments of the city, you can't miss the entrance to the Doge's Palace and the visit to St. Mark's Basilica.
 Also, be sure to visit the impressive St. Mark's Square or do one of the most iconic activities in the city: the gondola rides through the canals of Venice.